 I also appreciated the use of the real-world locales.
 It's not very often that games are set in the present day, unless you count all those military-themed shooters based in Baghdad or some other war-torn third world country.
 There's nothing wrong with combat zones or the usual imaginary kingdoms, but playing a game in places I could personally identify with was a great, strangely fascinating treat.

 Broken Sword: The Sleeping Dragon runs a little rough technically and has a few minor hiccups here and there, but if you don't mind those and can get past ungodly loadtimes regularly exceeding thirty seconds (bring a book) you'll find it to be a great ride well worth the time and effort spent.
+This is becoming more and more like the plot of popular online friv games rather than what is described initially here.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of Desura.
 For those who like their games a bit on the cerebral, talky side, it's great addition to help round out the Xbox's lopsided library.
 Do yourself a favor and give it a shot.

 Disclaimer: This review is based on the Xbox version of the game.